dd9jn/rfc4880bis/crypto-refresh.md

 This signature revokes an earlier User ID certification signature (signature class 0x10 through 0x13) or direct-key signature (0x1F).
 It should be issued by the same key that issued the revoked signature or by a (deprecated) Revocation Key.
-The signature is computed over the same data as the certificate that it revokes, and should have a later creation date than that certificate.
+The signature is computed over the same data as the certification that it revokes, and should have a later creation date than that certification.

 #### Timestamp signature (sigtype 0x40) {#sigtype-timestamp}